What is the best storage for video editing? Learn how to set up your RAID or NAS video storage with an effective backup and workflow strategy.

 Types of Storage for Video Editing

-There are different types of storage you can use for video post production, each useful for different parts of your overall workflow.
+There are different types of storage you can use for video post production, each useful for different functions and parts of your overall workflow.

-- Online Storage (RAID enclosures, either direct attached over Thunderbolt or USB, or NAS shared over 10Gb Ethernet)
+- Online Storage – RAID enclosures, either direct attached over Thunderbolt or USB, or NAS shared over 10Gb Ethernet.
+A fast attached external SSD can be considered online storage too if it’s being used for that purpose.

 Online Video Storage

-Just because your RAID can tolerate a drive failure doesn’t mean it replaces the need to duplicate your files somewhere else.
-You should always keep a separate physical duplicate of all media which is on your working online storage, or, if you can budget for it, even set up mirrored online storage (plus an offline duplicate).
+Just because your RAID can tolerate a drive failure doesn’t mean it replaces the need to backup your files somewhere else.
+You should always keep separate physical backups of all media on your working online storage, or, if you can budget for it, even set up mirrored online storage (plus offline backups).

 Direct Attached or Network Attached (DAS or NAS)